 At the end of each academic year, students complete an annual accomplishments form and a "Clinical Progress Checklist" form (see Appendix A) in which they review their progress for that year and submit this form to the DCT (advisors should initial and date the Clinical Progress Checklist before it is submitted to the DCT).
-The program faculty meets shortly after the end of each academic year to evaluate each student's progress based on the student's annual accomplishments form, their evaluations from practicum supervisors (for students in the second year and beyond), comments from program faculty regarding the student's performance in class, evaluations of any teaching the student performed over that year (a copy of the department's Graduate Student Lecture - Evaluation Form can be obtained from staff in the main office in Swift Hall), and a report from their advisor regarding the student's research progress.
+The program faculty meets shortly after the end of each academic year to evaluate each student's progress based on the student's annual accomplishments form, their evaluations from practicum supervisors (for students in the second year and beyond), comments from program faculty regarding the student's performance in class, evaluations of any teaching the student performed over that year (a copy of the department's

+Graduate Student Lecture - Evaluation Form can be obtained from staff in the main office in Swift Hall), and a report from their advisor regarding the student's research progress.
 Written feedback summarizing this evaluation is then provided to each student with the final version produced (and signed) by the DCT to ensure that evaluation criteria are standardized across students (the preliminary version may be drafted by the DCT or the advisor).
 When students are falling behind schedule or showing sub-standard achievement, the letter identifies the deficiencies, gives a timeline for remediating them, and notifies the student of potential consequences if these deadlines are not met.
 Consequences might include being prohibited from practicum training until course and/or research requirements are fulfilled, being placed on probation or transition to an inactive status.
 All final Evaluations are sent to the Graduate Program Coordinator.
 Each student has an electronic file where evaluations and other significant milestones/reviews are stored.

 Evaluations of students' performance in practicum are completed twice a year by practicum supervisors and turned in to the Graduate Program Coordinator (see Appendix B for evaluation forms).
-Students who receive any less than adequate ratings of performance in practicum two evaluations in a row are placed on clinical probation.
+Students who receive any less than 3-"adequate" ratings of performance in practicum two evaluations in a row are placed on clinical probation.
 Students on clinical probation have until the first evaluation of the following year to raise all of their ratings at least to the adequate level.
 If all ratings have not been raised to at least adequate by that time, the student are counseled out of clinical training.
 (They may still take their PhD in personality if they desire and are otherwise making good progress in their graduate work.)
-In addition, students should submit their clinical hours to the

-DCT.
+Students' clinical hours will also be logged on practicum evaluation forms and verified by their supervisors.
 All final evaluations are sent to the Graduate Program Coordinator.
 Each student has an electronic file where evaluations and other significant milestone achievements and reviews are stored.

-The Clinical program collects proximal and distal data, the outcomes for the proximal data regarding students' attainment of Profession-Wide Competencies (PWC) and Discipline-Specific knowledge (DSK), the evaluations is listed on the DSK and PWC tables.
+The Clinical program collects proximal and distal data, the outcomes for the proximal data regarding students' attainment of minimum levels of achievement in Profession-Wide Competencies (PWC) and Discipline-Specific knowledge (DSK), the evaluations are listed on the DSK and PWC tables (see point #10 in the handbook).
 The distal data is collected via the alumni survey, these tables can be found on the website.